GSA/challenges-and-prizes/_all-challenges/1246-ai-and-networks-advanced-naval-technology-exercise-ainet-antx-–-artificial-intelligence-prize-challenge.md

 challenge-manager: Carly Jackson
 challenge-manager-email: carly.jackson@navy.mil
 point-of-contact: charles.yetman@navy.mil
-body-content-uploads: /assets/netlify-uploads/ainetantx-networks-prize-challenge-qa-2jul21.pdf
+body-content-uploads: /assets/netlify-uploads/ainetantx-ai-prize-challenge-qa-16july21.pdf
 description: >-
+  #### IMPORTANT UPDATES:

+  * Q&A (Last Updated: July 16, 2021): [Click here for Q&A]({{site.baseurl}}/assets/netlify-uploads/ainetantx-ai-prize-challenge-qa-16july21.pdf)

+  #### Description

   Consider a scenario where developers, data scientists, machine learning (ML) engineers, etc., have access to training-quality datasets via the Overmatch Software Armory’s (OSA) secure, shore-based, Virtual Desktop Infrastructure (VDI) enabled environment.
 Pipelined training-quality datasets are stored in Apache Parquet format and readily available for query, discovery, and retrieval from RESTful Services via Swagger UI, Command Line Interface (CLI), and/or the Java software development kit (SDK).
-The OSA environment also provides access to pertinent artificial intelligence (AI) tooling, e.g.
-  Anaconda, Amazon Web Services (AWS) SageMaker, etc., which is used to perform data engineering, build/train ML models, and/or develop AI-enabled capabilities (e.g. Natural Language Processing / Natural Language Understanding (NLP/NLU), reasoning, planning, etc.).
+The OSA environment also provides access to pertinent artificial intelligence (AI) tooling, e.g. Anaconda, Amazon Web Services (AWS) SageMaker, etc., which is used to perform data engineering, build/train ML models, and/or develop AI-enabled capabilities (e.g. Natural Language Processing / Natural Language Understanding (NLP/NLU), reasoning, planning, etc.).

   The AI Prize Challenge, hereinafter referred to as the “Challenge”, is focused on quickly identifying operationally relevant innovations and emerging AI-enabled technologies.
 Selected participants will be invited to demonstrate candidate technologies in the Overmatch Software Armory (OSA), which will provide participants VDI access to a secure, government-owned Commercial Cloud Service Provider (CCSP).
 AI technologies are expected to be containerized and deployed to the Red Hat OpenShift Container Platform (OSCP) version 4.6.